 One ongoing priority is a fundraising campaign for needed improvements on the Lake Panorama National golf course.
 In fall 2023, the LPN board of managers began development of a comprehensive master plan for the course.
 A fundraising effort that focuses on priority projects began in April 2024.
 As funds become available, priority projects are completed.
 Learn more here.

 A new project is hard-surface walking paths at Boulder and Sunset beaches.
 The Boulder Beach loop will be one-half mile, the Sunset Beach loop one-quarter mile.
-Research is underway on surface options and related costs, with more details to come.
-Donors of $500 or more will be recognized on signs near the start of each of these two walking paths.
+These concrete paths will be 6-feet wide, 5-inches thick.